naveenkumarrk/journal_automation/README.md

    ```
    git clone https://github.com/your-username/your-repo.git
+or you can download it in zip format.

+2. Set up environment variables:
+-Enter your sender's Mail_ID
+-Enter your app password
+-Then enter your Springer_API_key
+ for example

+        EMAIL_USER = your-email@gmail.com
+        EMAIL_PASS = your_app_password
+        SPRINGER_API_KEY = springer-api-key(23782147123)

-2.Install the dependencies:
+3.Install the dependencies:

-        cd your-repo
+After updating the env file install the dependencies by entering entering the given code in server.js file terminal

       npm install

-3. Set up environment variables:
-- Create a .env file in the project root directory.
-- Add the following variables to the .env file and replace the values with your own:

-        EMAIL_USER=your-email@gmail.com
-        EMAIL_PASS=your-email-password
-        SPRINGER_API_KEY=your-springer-api-key

-4. Start the application:
+After installing the dependencies successfully run the application by

       npm start

  The application should now be running at http://localhost:3000.

+4. User registration:
+   In the application the users will enter their mail_id and thier interests

+        npm start

+   After registering the users detials will be saved in the database

 4. Run the python script: